fouhetK/userAPI/README.md

 ### Integration tests

 The integration test is made in three step.
-1.The test between the UserService and the UserRepository.
+1. The test between the UserService and the UserRepository.
-2.The test between the UserApi and the UserService with a Mock Mvc to emulate the Post/Get message.
+2. The test between the UserApi and the UserService with a Mock Mvc to emulate the Post/Get message.
-3.The test between Postman and our API.
+3. The test between Postman and our API.
   - For this test, the API must be started and Postman used to send Post/Get message.
   - A collection of Postman request are present within the `Tests Postman` folder.
   - Within this collection, the request are separated in three